Managing Item Hierarchy

-You can select items in the Navigator to edit their properties in the Properties pane.
+You can select items in the Navigator to edit their properties in the Properties view.
 Items can access the properties of their parent item.
-To select items on the canvas, right-click an item, and select another type in the context menu.
+To select items in the Form Editor, right-click an item, and select another type in the context menu.

-Typically, child items are located within the parent item on the canvas.
+Typically, child items are located within the parent item in the Form Editor.
 However, they do not necessarily have to fit inside the parent item.
 For example, you might want to make a mouse area larger than the rectangle or image beneath it (1).

 When you copy an item, all its child items are also copied.
 When you remove an item, the child items are also removed.

-You can also set the Opacity field to 0 to hide items that you want to apply animation to.
+You can also set the Opacity field to 0 in Properties to hide items in the UI that you want to apply animation to.

 As all properties, visibility and opacity are inherited from the parent item.
 To hide or show child items, edit the properties of the parent item.